International GCSE (Years 9 - 11)

 The International General Certificate of Secondary Education (IGCSE) is a worldwide program of study leading to internationally recognized qualifications for school students, typically in the 14–16 age group.

 The University of Cambridge developed the International Examinations (CIE) in 1988 which led to the Cambridge IGCSEs.
-The examination board Edexcel offers its own version, the Edexcel IGCSE.
+The examination board Edexcel offers its own version, Pearsons Edexcel International GCSE.
 At LIS, we offer the Edexcel IGCSE Exams.

-It is a three-year program of study for our students in Years 9-11, with students sitting the external IGCSE Exams at key points throughout those years.
+It is a three-year program of study for our students in Years 9-11, with students sitting the external International GCSE Exams at key points throughout those years.

-LIS offers IGCSE Exams in Mathematics, English Language, English Literature, Biology, Chemistry, Physics, Geography, History, French and Spanish.
+LIS offers IGCSE Exams in Mathematics, English Language, English Literature, Biology, Chemistry, Physics, Geography, History and Spanish.

 English Language aims to develop students' ability to read, understand and respond to material from a variety of fiction and non-fiction sources; students explore style, audience and purpose.
 The course demands both the analysis and production of a range of genres.